pizcadesaber/vscode-livewire-jump/readme.md

 ## Known Issues

 Currently, there are no significant known issues.
 If you encounter any bugs or unexpected behavior, feel free to report it in the repository.

-## Release Notes

-### 1.0.0

-- Go to PHP class from Livewire Blade views: Right-click and select `Go to Livewire Class`.
-- Go to Livewire or Blade component views from Blade views (`Ctrl+click`).

-Enjoy faster and more efficient navigation in your Laravel project with Livewire and Blade!